Meat Hope: The ground beef fraud scandal

 The reason for Meat Hope's meat fraud whistleblowing complaint and the scandal coming to light was because of the company's managing director, Kiroku Akahane.
-In the continuous coverage of the Meat Hope scandal and Mr. Akahane's whistleblowing by the "Hoppo Journal", Mr. Akahane stated, "I didn't want things to end with me being just a co-conspirator."
+In the continuous coverage of the Meat Hope scandal and Akahane's whistleblowing by the "Hoppo Journal", Akahane stated, "I didn't want things to end with me being just a co-conspirator."

-Mr. Akahane was born in 1935 in Nagano Prefecture.
+Akahane was born in 1935 in Nagano Prefecture.
 After graduating from Nagano Prefecture's Kamiina Agricultural High School, he worked at the Iida branch office of Ministry of Justice's Legal Affairs Bureau.
 Then he joined Sankyo Seiki Manufacturing (currently known as Nidec Sankyo Corporation) at their main office in Shimosuwa, Suwa District, Nagano Prefecture.
 He was then put in charge of the sales department of Sankyo Shoji, an associated company of Sankyo Seiki Manufacturing (it was later merged into Nidec Sankyo).
 After which he became managing director for Sanwa Industries, Ltd.

-In 1978, Mr. Akahane was hired as a managing director of Noboribetsu Prince Hotel, which is part of the Noguchi-Kanko Group hotel chain.
+In 1978, Akahane was hired as a managing director of Noboribetsu Prince Hotel, which is part of the Noguchi-Kanko Group hotel chain.
 He would also work as a general manager at the Tomakomai Prince Hotel and the Muroran Prince Hotel (unrelated to the Prince Hotels run by Seibu Group).
-In 1995, after retiring at the age of 60, Mr. Akahane was hired by Minoru Tanaka (president of Meat Hope) because of Mr. Akahane's experience managing local tourist destinations.
+In 1995, after retiring at the age of 60, Akahane was hired by Minoru Tanaka (president of Meat Hope) because of Akahane's experience managing local tourist destinations.
 Before his retirement in 2006, he was a managing director.